sfigg/commercialization-public/design/device-experiences/OEM-10S-security.md

 ### Hypervisor Code integrity policy
 Hypervisor code integrity policy (HVCI) blocks the execution of unsigned or improperly signed binaries.
 Using unsupported binaries is only recommended when performing lab or factory image customization, or during deployment where the execution environment is either WinPE or Audit Mode.
+HVCI is not turned on by default, so you will need to turn it on.
+For instructions on how to do that, see [Enable HVCI](https://docs.microsoft.com/en-us/windows/device-security/enable-virtualization-based-protection-of-code-integrity )

 Once the CI policy is enabled on a system, it is enabled in two places:

 * Windows 10 S, enforced at boot